MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/supported-customizations.md

 ---
-title: Supported customizations
+title: Supported customizations on Conversations entity and form
-description: Use this article to understand the set of customizations supported in Omnichannel for Customer Service.
+description: Use this article to understand the set of customizations supported by the Conversation entity and form in Omnichannel for Customer Service.
 author: mh-jaya
 ms.author: v-jmh
 ms.reviewer: nenellim